-The conflict in Syria is entering its eighth year.
-We urgently need your help to support deeply traumatised children who've made their escape.
+The conflict in Syria is entering its ninth year.
+We urgently need your help to support children deeply affected by this crisis.

 Young children and babies are the most vulnerable.
 We need your help.